afska/piugba/README.md

 ## How to a build a ROM

 - Install everything (read the section below).
-- Create in `src/data/content` one folder per song, including:
+- Create in `src/data/content/songs` one folder per song, including:
   - one `.mp3` file with the song
   - one `.png` file with the background
   - one `.ssc` file with the charts
     * this can contain a `#PIUGBA` tag to customize the song, see [Wiki: SSC format](https://github.com/rodri042/piugba/wiki/SSC-format)
+- *Optionally, add a ROM name to `src/data/content/songs/romname.txt` and it'll appear on the start screen (maximum is 12 characters).*
 - Run:
 ```bash
 make import